el-bedwehy/teleScraper/README.md

 3. Open `https://web.telegram.org` and navigate to the channel or chat you wish to scrape.
 4. Use the floating panel in the bottom-right corner to start or stop scraping and to export collected messages as JSON or CSV.

-The script attempts to be resilient against DOM changes and now includes basic error handling.
-If something goes wrong during scraping, an error message will appear in the panel.
+The script attempts to be resilient against DOM changes and includes basic error handling.
+It warns you if no channel or group is open and scrapes messages from newest to oldest.
+If something goes wrong during scraping, an error message appears in the panel.
 It works with both chats and channels, but may require adjustments if Telegram updates its interface.